 This Emerging Physician Scientists Program is designed to foster new physician faculty researchers by enhancing their skills in translational research and guiding them through the complexities of local and federal funding mechanisms.
 Support is offered by our team of experts and through pilot grants to explore preliminary research in your area of expertise.

-We offer grant support to maximize your prospect for funding success on your next grant application.
+We offer grant support and peer review to maximize your prospect for funding success on your next grant application.
 Our team of experts can offer guidance in all facets of grant development and the submission process.

 The Student Opportunities for Academic Achievement through Research (SOAR) program is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.
 This full-time, 8-week research experience constitutes an important element of a well-rounded medical education where students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside."